The TCC libraries are open, and we look forward to working with you again.

 3. Add one of our online research guides to your Canvas course page.

 Don't see an online research guide for your course?
 No problem!
 Ask a librarian to build one just for you and your students!

 Our article databases and electronic resources remain available 24 hours a day, 7 days a week.

-TCC is prepared to help faculty move from face-to-face (F2F) to remote delivery.
-Resources have been created to support faculty and students in this transition.
+TCC is prepared to help faculty with either face-to-face (F2F) or remote delivery.
+Resources have been created to support faculty and students.

 For additional support, contact email@example.com.